Complex Trauma Psychologist in Melbourne | Trauma Therapy

 Re-Experiencing Symptoms

-These symptoms make you feel as though you are re-living the event and include flashbacks, nightmares, and painful memories.
-These symptoms are often accompanied by changes to our nervous system where we feel high levels of arousal, fear, distress etc. The symptoms themselves can also be highly distressing.
-These symptoms can also manifest as physical symptoms such as sleep problems, fatigue, and body aches.
+These symptoms make you feel like you are re-living the event and include flashbacks, nightmares and painful memories.
+These symptoms are often accompanied by changes to our nervous system where we feel high levels of arousal, fear, distress etc. The symptoms themselves can be very distressing.
+These symptoms can also manifest as physical symptoms such as sleep problems, fatigue and body aches.

 Avoidance

-Avoidance symptoms include urges and/or efforts to avoid triggers of the traumatic memories, which can include external stimuli such as places, people, sensory information (smells, sounds etc) and environments, as well as internal stimuli such as the traumatic memories themselves and certain thought patterns.
-We may avoid triggering stimuli physically, though we also may escape through changes to our nervous system, such as via using dissociation where our mind detaches or disconnects from present internal or external experiences.
+Avoidance symptoms include urges and/or efforts to avoid triggers of the traumatic memories which can include external stimuli such as places, people, sensory information (smells, sounds etc) and environments as well as internal stimuli such as the traumatic memories themselves and certain thought patterns.
+We may avoid triggering stimuli physically, though we also may escape through changes to our nervous system, such as through dissociation where our mind detaches or disconnects from present internal or external experiences.

 Hypervigilance